kailash-manasarovar/statement/docs/timeline/2023/january.md

 - I put it down to a hike I did at the weekend - and I do a lot of Google searching to that effect to try to figure out what on earth happened - but there was nothing extraordinary about the hike other than I had sweated a lot and it was extremely cold at the summit.
 - I had very recently done far more strenuous hikes in the Pyrenees.
 - There was no other explanation for it at that time, however.
-- It's not clear at what point that evening I was drugged; whether it was some pharmaceutical the doctor had given the trumpet teacher and shown him how to apply it; soft dissolving skin-patches maybe?
+- It's not clear at what point that evening I was drugged; whether it was some pharmaceutical the doctor had given the trumpet teacher and shown him how to apply; soft dissolving skin-patches maybe?
 - I lost a lot of weight after this, probably 10kg or thereabouts, and 15kg in total since the [seizure in Thailand](../2022/december.md#a-seizure-in-thailand).
 - I had no idea I was being drugged continuously at home every day and that this was a euphoric top-up to further embed the love-and-romance myth in my mind every time I saw one of the men posing as [Vidal Sastre Sanchez Hornero](../../crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero), a man listed all over the Valencian region as having worked for the Generalitat in numerous (porn?)-schools for many decades.
 - I had just done an intensive detox in Thailand and my system was extremely sensitive.